Productivity Tools › Productivity Tips

 In a hyper-plugged-in world, there are a lot of opportunities for tech to improve our productivity.
 At the same time, misuse of technology contributes to chronic stress and clutter.

 This is why Cal Newport coined the term digital minimalism.
-His theory is an effort to show how setting intentions for technology use is vital to optimizing your productivity.
+His theory is an effort to show how setting intentions for technology use is vital to optimizing your productivity, particularly when combined with the best time tracking software to ensure that your time is used effectively.
+Let’s delve in!

 What is Digital Minimalism?